 Cats love to hunt moving things.
-And it’s not just mice and birds that are on the menu – cats will chase a cricket if they find one.
+And it’s not just mice and birds on the menu as cats will chase a cricket if they find one.
 But something most cat owners would want to know is, are crickets toxic to cats if eaten?

 Do Cats Eat Crickets?

 In the wild, crickets are more likely to become a staple part of a cat’s diet.
-They’re high in protein and provide a range of essential nutrients in the absence of small rodents and birds.
+This is because they’re high in protein and provide a range of essential nutrients in the absence of small rodents and birds.

-In some corners of the world where there are many grassy areas for cats to hunt in, crickets are in abundance.
+In some corners of the world, where there are many grassy areas for cats to hunt in, crickets are abundant.
 This enables cats to fulfill their nutritional needs until they can find something more suitable to eat.

-Pet cats are more likely to eat crickets out of curiosity.
-The process of chasing and catching crickets is fun for many, and they reward themselves by eating the cricket.
+Cats are more likely to eat crickets out of curiosity.
+The process of chasing and catching crickets is fun for many, and cats reward themselves by eating the cricket.

 However, not all cats eat crickets.
-Some simply enjoy the chase and are happy enough to catch the insect.
-They may let the insect go once caught, or they may kill it and leave it to rot.
+Some enjoy the chase and are happy enough to catch the insect.
+They may let the insect go once caught, or they may kill it and leave it alone.

 Are Crickets Good For Cats?

-Not only that, but it could also be argued that leaving cats to catch and kill crickets is more sustainable and environmentally-friendly than feeding processed cat food, which requires extensive processing.
-Here are some of the best cat health benefits crickets provide:
+It could also be argued that leaving cats to catch and kill crickets is more sustainable and environmentally friendly than feeding processed cat food, which requires extensive processing.
+Here are health benefits that crickets provide for cats:

-As described by Comparative Biochemistry and Physiology, cats are obligate carnivores that are able to maintain their normal body weight by taking small meals and adjusting their nutritional intake according to the energy density of foods available.
+As described by Comparative Biochemistry and Physiology, cats are obligate carnivores that maintain their normal body weight with small meals and adjusting their nutritional intake according to the energy density of foods available.

-Crickets are also free-from antibiotics, GMOs, and heavy metals.
-They also have constant access to food and water, meaning they remain healthy until they die.
-When compared to unhealthy farm-grown meat, crickets can sometimes be a better option.
+Crickets are free from antibiotics, GMOs, and heavy metals.
+They also have constant access to food and water, meaning that they remain healthy.

 Crickets contain over twice as much iron as spinach.
-While cats don’t eat spinach, they often lack the iron levels needed to sustain them, developing deficiencies.
+So, while cats don’t eat spinach, they often lack the iron levels needed to sustain them, developing deficiencies.
 Iron is essential for:

 - Healthy red blood cells